endk17/endk17/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on building a Machine Learning application using [Facebook's Prophet algorithm](https://github.com/CloudNua/ml-forecast-app)
+- 🔭 I’m currently working on a sentiment tool to analyse various data source using TimescaleDB

-- 🌱 I’m currently learning about utilising algorithm's to help with everyday decision making
+- 🌱 I’m currently learning about utilising algorithms to help with everyday decision making and using automation to automate myself out of a job!

-- 👯 I’m looking to collaborate on tech stacks that involve: Python, JavaScript and/or Public Cloud Platforms
+- 👯 The tech stacks that I like to collaborate on involve: Python, Node.js and/or Public Cloud Platforms

 - 📫 How to reach me: [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/enda-kelly-05786b31/)